andreterceiro/dio-mobile-meu-tudo--first-steps-with-react-native-and-expo/README.md

 See in some print of the documentation that we can have a class component or a component based on a function.

 ![component based on a class or on a function](images/class-or-function-component.png)

+And that class components are more common in the past.
+Nowdays is more common components bases on functions.